pressbooks/pressbooks-lti-provider/README.md

 This feature allows course designers to select which chapter they want to display from inside their LMS.

 When configuring, the Launch URL will be something like `https://site/book/format/lti` where `https://site/book` is the URL to your book.
 Setup instructions follow:

+Note: Automatic configuration is a feature of the LTI 2.0 specification.
+Support, usefulness, varies between Learning Management Systems.

 ### Moodle